 Marketing and Sales Manager

 received her MSc. in Applied Physics from the University of Bonn in 2003 after studies at the universities of Bonn, Germany and Uppsala, Sweden.
 She then joined the Organic Nanoelectronics Group at the University of Cologne as a research assistant with her research focusing on imaging sensors based on surface plasmon resonance.
 Right after receiving the PhD in 2009 she started working at Enablence Switzerland as a member in the product development team.
 Now, at Albis Optoelectronics she acts as Marketing and Sales Manager.
 She also manages Albis’ participation in EU research projects.

 Dr. Hektor Meier

 Head of Product Development

 obtained his MSc.
 ETH in Nano- and Optoelectronics from the Swiss Federal Institute of Technology (ETH) in 2006.
 In the same year he joined the Computational Optoelectronics Group of the Integrated System Laboratory at ETH Zurich as research assistant.
 His research focused on the numerical simulation of non-equilibrium carrier transport.
 In 2011 he received his PhD and shortly after became a member of the product development team of Enablence Switzerland, responsible for the development of high and ultra high speed InGaAs PIN and avalanche photodiodes.
 He currently acts as Head of Product Development of Albis Optoelectronics in charge of the continued development and expansion of the photodiode portfolio.

 Dr. Christophe Petit

 obtained his MSc. in Material Sciences from the National Institute of Applied Science in Rennes (INSA), France, and a PhD from Denis-Diderot University in Paris, France, after his work on the electro-optical thermal transition of thin film oxides at the Laboratory of Optical Solids.
 He has worked at CILAS, France, on infrared gas lasers and at the Fraunhofer Institute for Applied Optics, Germany, on light scattering of Deep UV optics.
 He joined Opto Speed in 2001 as R&D engineer and when Albis Optoelectronics has been launched In 2003 he was already part of the photodiode development team.
-He is nowadays in charge of the GaAs and ultra-high speed InGaAs p-i-n photodiodes and is working on the development of next generation products.
+He is nowadays managing the p-i-n photodiode product line, specializing in ultra-high speed InGaAs and GaAs photodiodes and is working on the development of next generation products.